Hokkaido Tokachi Sky Earth

 Hokkaido Tokachi Sky Earth (北海道十勝スカイアース, Hokkaidō Tokachi Sukaiāsu) is a football (soccer) club based in Obihiro, which is located in Hokkaido in Japan.
 They play in the Hokkaido Soccer League, which is part of Japanese Regional Leagues.

 History

 Born in 1995 as Rude Boys, the club rapidly found promotions from Obihiro League to Prefectural Leagues.
 In 2006, a new name was established with Fair Sky FC, which was also promoted for the first time in the Hokkaido Soccer League.
-The name of the club did not stay the same; it became the Tokachi Fairsky FC in 2014 and Tokachi FC in 2017.
+The name of the club did not stay the same; it became the Tokachi Fairsky FC in 2014, after Obihiro's pre-1871 home province, and Tokachi FC in 2017.